animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 ### <a id="additional-configuration-based-annotations"></a>Additional Configuration-based Annotations

-The following Spring Data for GemFire Annotations were not discussed in this reference documentation, either because the annotation supports a deprecated feature of GemFire or because there are better, alternative ways to accomplishing the function that the annotation
+The following Spring Data for VMware GemFire Annotations were not discussed in this reference documentation, either because the annotation supports a deprecated feature of GemFire or because there are better, alternative ways to accomplishing the function that the annotation